fbpx

 Keep in mind you won’t have the feather slider in Content-Aware mode, as the brush tool is represented by a crosshair rather than a circle tip.

 Finally, the brush Size is pretty self-explanatory.
 You want the size of your brush to be a bit larger than the area you’d like to heal, but not too large, as you don’t want to affect more area than necessary.
 It’s often useful to change the brush size as you heal.
-You’ll just have different size strokes covering the area.
+You’ll just have different-sized strokes covering the area.

 Photo of author